-The products and applications illustrated herein (including transformer construction and circuits external to the products) may be covered by one or more U.S. and foreign patents, or potentially by pending U.S. and foreign patent applications assigned to Power Integrations.
-A complete list of Power Integrations patents may be found at www.powerint.com.
-Power Integrations grants its customers a license under certain patent rights as set forth at http://www.powerint.com/ip.htm.
+The products and applications illustrated herein (including circuits external to the products and transformer construction) may be covered by one or more U.S. and foreign patents or potentially by pending U.S. and foreign patent applications assigned to Power Integrations.
+A complete list of Power Integrations' patents may be found at www.powerint.com.